Huegoxaga/notes/algorithm/ml.md

     - Low pass filter (Smoothing operation), it can reduce noise and highlight gross details
       - Simple averaging filter performs a smoothing operation. e.g. it has `1/9` for all of the values in a `3 x 3` filtering matrix
       - Weighted Smoothing Filters add a weight to the averaging. e.g. the filtering matrix can be $$\begin{bmatrix} \frac{1}{16}&\frac{2}{16}&\frac{1}{16} \\ \frac{2}{16}&\frac{4}{16}&\frac{2}{16}\\\frac{1}{16}&\frac{2}{16}&\frac{1}{16} \end{bmatrix}$$
+      - Note that all coefficients sum to `1`
     - High pass filters (Edge Detection, Sharpening), it emphasizes fine details in the image
       - Example filters: $$\begin{bmatrix}0&-\frac{1}{4}&0\\ -\frac{1}{4}&1&-\frac{1}{4}\\0&-\frac{1}{4}&0 \end{bmatrix}$$ or $$\begin{bmatrix}-\frac{1}{8}&-\frac{1}{8}&-\frac{1}{8}\\-\frac{1}{8}&1&-\frac{1}{8}\\-\frac{1}{8}&-\frac{1}{8}&-\frac{1}{8} \end{bmatrix}$$
       - Note that all coefficients sum to `0`